The Use of Knowledge in Pandemics

 Brand-name drugs have self-interested, well-funded, mobilized researchers.
 Generics not only lack sponsors but also directly threaten this crony system.

-Freedom for People at Minimal Risk to Help Everyone
+Freedom for the People Who Are at Minimal Risk to Help Everyone

 For as long as people lack enough immunity to quench the pandemic, transforming it into a low-level endemic, those at highest risk remain more vulnerable.